 What is in dispute is whether the model is the part of AI that determines whether the business gets value back.
 It is not.

-The intelligence inside the model is converging across providers.
+Intelligence inside the model is converging across providers, which is the story most coverage keeps skipping across the three layers.
 Every enterprise software vendor in the room is calling the same handful of frontier models from the same handful of cloud providers.
 The token bill is different.
 The intelligence inside the model call is mostly the same across all the providers.

 The reader is an operator at any level trying to make AI useful inside a real business with real systems.
 The pitch deck the reader is reading next week opens at the model.
 The pitch deck closes before it reaches the layer where the value actually lives.
 The reader’s job is to notice the closing slide and ask what comes after it.

-The model is the engine.
+Think of the model as the engine.
 The orchestration around the engine is the car.
 The car is what gets you to work.
 The engine alone sits on a pallet.

-The post is about the car.
+This piece, start to finish, is about the car and the road it drives.
 The car is the part of the AI strategy that produces measurable value the board can read on a single page.
 The car is what the post is for.

 Three hundred and sixty-seven sidecars#